rosegardenfuneral/rosegardenfuneral/README.md

 ♡︶︶ fan/stan of: dramatical murders, sol from tkatb, john doe from john doe (not roblox), nijisanji, jimmy euringer

 ♡︶︶ constant, constantly, like so constant nsfw humor nty

+♡︶︶ not rly a dni per se, but shopdebt interact w caution (a cis man destroyed me recently)